Benomads973/MultiCloudAnsibleDeployer/README.md

 ## USING IN CI/CD

-GitHub Example: Example of using our dynamic vault inventory script in a local decryption context.
+GitHub: Example of using our dynamic vault inventory script in a local decryption context.
 It's recommended to use environment variables.

 ```yaml
 vault-is-working: